Types of Machine Learning

 And more.

 Clustering algorithms group similar data points together based on their inherent similarities or distances.
 It helps in identifying natural groupings within the data.
-An example of clustering is customer segmentation, where customers with similar characteristics or purchasing behaviors are grouped together.
+Customer segmentation is a notable example of clustering, where customers with similar characteristics or purchasing behaviors are grouped together for marketing and business analysis purposes.

 Dimension Reduction:

-This type of unsupervised learning is used to reduce the number of variables being considered when working with large datasets.
+You can use this type of unsupervised learning to reduce the number of variables considering when working with large datasets.

 For example: